AkshatP07/DocuMind-AI-docker/README.md

 ## 🚀 Project Overview

-**DocuMind AI** is an intelligent document processing platform built for the Adobe India Hackathon.
+**DocuMind AI** is an intelligent document processing platform.
 It combines the power of AI-driven document analysis, text extraction, audio synthesis, and semantic search to provide a comprehensive solution for document understanding and interaction.

 Want to skip docker image building? - https://github.com/AkshatP07/DocuMind-AI